 15. Learn how to draw a few simple animals.
 I learned how to draw a frog and my kids think I’m brilliant.
 I beam when they make a request.
 I can also make a pretty badass paper airplane.

 16. Stay out of their way when you take their pictures.
-Otherwise, if you force them to stop and smile, you’ll ruin the moment and end up with something like this.
+If you force them to stop and smile, you’ll ruin the moment.

 From my friend Ashley:

 17. Read a story at the table after they finish eating dinner to practice sitting for longer times.

 18. When heading to the playground, bring at least two small toys—not just one—for making friends.
 After all, most babies and toddlers play beside one another before they play with one another.

 19. Always say goodbye to your child when you leave, even if it means some tears.

 20. Overall, remember you can ask other moms for help and supplies when that diaper exploded, you forgot the sunblock on the hottest, sunniest day of the year, when you realize you don’t have wipes.
 I’ve been endlessly humbled how generous moms will be to other moms if asked nicely.
 Motherhood is a powerful shared experience.
 I was recently traveling alone with Alex, overwhelmed, carrying a 50lb toddler on my shoulders and two heavy bags.
 Just when I was at the edge of my endurance, a mom came up to me and said, “How can I help.”
 I almost burst into tears and handed her one of the bags.
 Even if you’re having an off day, some mother somewhere remembered to pack the snack, the water and the wipes.

 Awesome, right?
 I’d LOVE to hear your tips and tricks that you’ve learned through the years.
 Sometimes word-of-mouth advice from parents is better than all the parenting books in the world.
 Please share below! xoxo